Secondary Glazing vs Double Glazing in Melbourne: Real-World Noise & Energy Results (Not Lab Hype)

 2) What Is Double Glazing Replacement?

 Double glazing replacement upgrades the entire system: new frames, new seals, new insulated glass units (IGUs), and modern hardware.
 That matters because performance depends on the whole window, not only the glass.
+Explore options here: Window replacement in Melbourne and Double glazed windows.3) Why Secondary Glazing Lab Results Can Differ in Real Homes

 Secondary glazing can look impressive in controlled testing.
-But real homes introduce variables that labs often donโt:
+But real homes introduce variables that labs often don’t:- Draft paths through old frames, tracks, and gaps

-- Out-of-square windows that donโt seal consistently
+- Out-of-square windows that don’t seal consistently

 - Rattles and vibration that transmit noise